Dietitian Recommended Whole Food Plant Based Snacks

 Larabars come in a variety of flavors, with different fruits and nuts!
 Of note, some varieties have chocolate chips, which some WFPB consumers may not agree on as “whole” foods…

-Nonetheless, here are a couple chocolate free ones I have tried and enjoyed! (affiliate links*):
+Nonetheless, here is just one example of a chocolate free one I have tried and enjoyed (LaraBar’s ‘Blueberry Muffin’ flavor… yum)!

 Natures Candy: Fruit